Skip to main content

 Uninsured motorist provides drivers with protection if they are involved in an accident with an uninsured or underinsured driver.
 It is included with car insurance quotes.

-When another driver causes an accident but doesn't have an active policy to cover it, UM will help with the costs towards bodily injuries, properly damage, or lost wages.
+When another driver causes an accident but doesn't have an active policy to cover it, UM will help with the costs of bodily injuries, property damage, or lost wages.
 It will pay benefits to the driver and passengers involved.
 It will also cover the cost of repairing or replacing your vehicle and provide you with medical costs to recover from injury due to the accident.

 Uninsured Motorist Protection Definition

-• Protects you if you are injured or killed by an UM or by a hit and run.
+• Protects you if you are injured or killed by an uninsured motorist or by a hit and run.

 • Covers damage to your automobile caused by an identified UM.